Hikvision-Codec/Caffe_DFP/README.md

 ## Further Details

-Refer to the BVLC/caffe master branch README  and BVLC/caffe windows branch READ ME for all other details such as license, citation, and so on.
+Refer to the BVLC/caffe master branch README  and BVLC/caffe windows branch README for all other details such as license, citation, and so on.